ccotter/llvm-project/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines/no-suspend-with-lock.rst

 cppcoreguidelines-no-suspend-with-lock
 ======================================

-Warns when a coroutine suspends while a lock guard object is in scope.
+Flags coroutines that suspend while a lock guard is in scope at the suspension point.

 When a coroutine suspends, any mutexes held by the coroutine will remain locked until the coroutine resumes and eventually destructs the lock guard.
 This can lead to long periods with a mutex held and runs the risk of deadlock.

 Instead, locks should be released before suspending a coroutine.

+This check only checks suspending coroutines while a lock_guard is in scope;
+it does not consider manual locking or unlocking of mutexes, e.g., through calls to ``std::mutex::lock()``.

 Examples: